cjus/node-neo4j-presentation/presentation/readme.md

 You may also notice that there is also a red path from Jane leading to Tom, which involves four hops.
 Neo4j returns the shorter of the two paths.

-This ability to find nodes along variable paths is one of the strengths of Graph Databases.
-Here lies the power of graph queries, the ability to traverse a network of relationships to answer questions such as find me a friend of a friend (or more) who matches a particular criteria.
+This is one of the great strengths of Graph Databases, the ability to traverse a network of relationships to answer questions such as find me a friend of a friend (or more) who matches a particular criteria.
 This is also where relational database systems and their use of joins becomes far less than ideal at scale.
 Such queries are also how recommendation engines can be used to promote new products.
 For example: when Amazon lists products also purchased in conjunction with a product you're considering.

 ## Accessing Neo4j from JavaScript